quandohong28/mongo-db/README.md

     $ mongo --version
 ```

 ## How to install MongoDB Compass

-#### Step 1: Download the file that matches your device configuration.
+#### Step 1: Download the file that matches your device OS version.

 #### Step 2: Open and extract the downloaded file.

 #### Step 3: Move the extracted file to the `Applications` folder.

 ## How to install MongoDB Shell
 `using for mongodb version 6.0 or higher`

-#### Step 1: Download the file that matches your device configuration.
+#### Step 1: Download the file that matches your device OS version.

 #### Step 2: Open and extract the downloaded file.